 Healthcare Engagement Officer

-The post holder will be a core team player both internally and externally, acting as the main point of contact for communicating with a healthcare audience, ensuring appropriate and engaging messages are communicated effectively.
-Communication channels include our professional webpage, clinical network meetings, monthly e-newsletters and attendance at professional conferences.
+The post holder will be a core team player both internally and externally, acting as the main point of contact for communicating with a healthcare audience, ensuring appropriate and engaging messages are communicated effectively through our various channels.

 They will take the time to understand the challenges and needs on the ground of a very varied professional audience, and provide and implement solutions by collaborative working with relevant partners according to those needs.
-Such solutions will include strong education and support services and products.
+Such solutions will include strong education and support services and products and exploring ways to embrace the ‘new normal’ focusing on digital engagement.

 The post holder will play a strong part in strengthening the Diabetes UK brand name, raising awareness through our promotion as a reputable source of resources, toolkits and training.